 A major driver of this shift is the new U.S. presidential administration’s America First trade strategy.
-In March, President Trump released his 2025 trade policy agenda, which prioritizes U.S. production to promote high wages, job creation, innovation and national defense.
-Central to this agenda are aggressive tariffs developed to raise tax revenue and entice companies to build factories in the U.S. This approach is designed to strengthen domestic supply chains and reduce dependence on foreign sources, particularly for critical minerals and advanced manufacturing inputs vital to national security.
+In March, President Trump released his 2025 trade policy agenda, prioritizing U.S. production to promote high wages, job creation, innovation and national defense.
+Central to this agenda are tariffs focused on raising tax revenue and incentivizing domestic manufacturing.
+The goal is to strengthen supply chains and reduce dependence on foreign sources, especially critical minerals and advanced manufacturing inputs vital to national security but has also introduced new complexities and uncertainties for global trade.

-As a result, many businesses are now exploring new investments to enhance supply chain resilience and stimulate regional economic development.
-However, these policy shifts are also driving up input costs, introducing greater supply chain complexity and prompting retaliatory measures from major trading partners.
-At the same time, persistent labor shortages continue to challenge the sector’s ability to scale.
+As a result, many businesses are exploring new investments to enhance supply chain resilience and stimulate regional economic development.
+However, these policy shifts have contributed to higher input costs, greater supply chain complexity and ongoing uncertainty due to tariffs and potential further trade actions.
+Persistent labor shortages continue to challenge the sector’s ability to scale, and recent data shows that while job openings in manufacturing have increased, actual hiring has slowed.

 Together, these headwinds raise critical questions about whether the current wave of investment and innovation can overcome the mounting pressures of trade barriers and workforce constraints.